 Definition of Level 1: Minor misbehavior on the part of the student with impedes orderly classroom procedures or interferes with the orderly operation of the school.
 These misbehaviors should be handled by an individual staff member.
-However, such behaviors my be indicative of a problem that should be referred to appropriate support staff.
+However, such behaviors may be indicative of a problem that should be referred to appropriate support staff.
 It is at the discretion of the administrator to warn, assign detention, in-school suspension, out-of-school suspension, or exclusion from extra-curricular activities for these infractions.

 Behavior Definition First Offense Second Offense Third Offense Disruption in class, hall, library, cafeteria, auditorium, or locker room Minor misbehavior on the part of the student which impedes orderly classroom procedures or interferes with the orderly operation of the school.
-One to Three After-School Detentions One to Three After-School Detentions or One Day of In-School Suspension One Day of Out-of-School Suspension Eating in unauthorized area.
+One to Three After School Detentions One to Three After-School Detentions or one day of In- School Suspension (ISS) One Day of Out of-School Suspension (OSS) Eating in unauthorized area.
 Removing food or drink from the cafeteria Breakfast and lunch are to be eaten in the cafeteria only.
-No food or drink is to be taken from the cafeteria One After-School Detention Two after- school detentions Three after- school detentions Gambling Participation in games of chance for the purpose of exchanging money or other items One to Three After- School Detentions One day of In-School Suspension One to Three Days of Out- of-School Suspension Inappropriate Displays of Affection Overly demonstrative is play of affection deemed inappropriate for the educational environment.
-One After- School Detention Two After- School In- School Detentions Three After- School Detentions Plagiarism/Cheating Turing in work as your own when it was done by someone else.
+No food or drink is to be taken from the cafeteria One After-School Detention Two After-School Detentions Three After- School Detentions Gambling Participation in games of chance for the purpose of exchanging money or other items One to Three After School Detentions One day in- school suspension One to Three Days of OSS Inappropriate Displays of Affection Overly demonstrative is play of affection deemed inappropriate for the educational environment.
+One After-School Detention Two After-School Detentions Three After- School Detentions Plagiarism/Cheating Turing in work as your own when it was done by someone else.
 See Plagiarism/Cheating for complete definition and discipline.
-One to Three After- School Detentions One Day of In-School Suspension One Day of Out-of-School Suspension Unacceptable Language or Gesture Unacceptable verbal abuse, hand gestures, and/0r using offensive language One to Three After- School Detentions One Day of In-School Suspension One Day of Out-of-School Suspension
+One to Three After School Detentions One day in- school suspension One Day of OSS Unacceptable Language or Gesture Unacceptable verbal abuse, hand gestures, and/0r using offensive language One to Three After School Detentions One day in- school suspension One Day of OSS Possession of handheld device when not permitted Turned on and/or using portable or personal radios, pagers, cell phones, electronic devices, etc., in areas not permitted or in classrooms not permitting usage.
+Three After- School Detentions AND Equipment Confiscated One day in- school suspension AND Equipment Confiscated Two days in- school suspension AND Equipment Confiscated